 The infographic originally appeared here.
 If you want to view (or download) the infographic in its entirety, click here.

 Step 7: Ultimately, you want to measure how your social media efforts are working.
 What is the result of your investment in social media?
 Are you gaining more email (or messaging) subscribers?
-Are you getting more product and/or service inquiries?
+Has the number of product and/or service inquiries increased?
 Are you generating more revenue?